tonystone/geofeatures/README.md

 GeoFeatures is a full featured, lightweight, high performance geometry library for Objective-C.  It supports the full set of geometric primitives such as Point, Polygon, and LineString as well as collection classes such as MultiPoint, MultiPolygon,and MultiLineString.

-The distribution contains full documentation which can be found at [Docs/Doxy/html/index.html] (Docs/Doxy/html/index.html).
-Please refer to the documentation for usage of this library.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+## Documentation

+The doxygen documentation is online available at [Docs/Doxy/html/index.html] (Docs/Doxy/html/index.html).

 ## Installation